chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 The two pre-backup configurations for On-Premise are:

 - For File System Backup
-- For Object Storage (Non AWS)
+- For Object Storage (Non-AWS)

 ### Pre Backup Configuration for File System Backup

 A shared file system is always required to create **OpenSearch** snapshots.
-To register the snapshot repository using OpenSearch, it is necessary to mount the same shared filesystem to the same location on all master and data nodes.
+To register the snapshot repository using OpenSearch, it is necessary to mount the same shared filesystem to the exact location on all master and data nodes.
 Register the location (or one of its parent directories) in the `path.repo` setting on all master and data nodes.

 Once the shared filesystem is mounted to `/mnt/automate_backups`, configure Automate to register the snapshot locations with OpenSearch.